Menu

 Baptist Hospital performed below average in this category.

-Doctors, Nurses, and Hospital Staff
+Doctors, Nurses And Hospital Staff

-Errors become much common if hospital leaders do not make patient safety a priority.
-Leaders must make sure money is properly allotted towards enhancing safety measures.
+• Effective leadership to prevent errors: Errors become much more common when hospital leaders do not make patient safety a priority.
+Leaders must make sure money is properly allotted toward enhancing safety measures.

 • Baptist Hospital of Miami score: 120